isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Error handling using exceptions is the only complete and systematic way of handling non-local errors in C++.
 In particular, non-intrusively signaling failure to construct an object requires an exception.
 Signaling errors in a way that cannot be ignored requires exceptions.
-If you can't use exceptions, simulate their use as best you can.
+If you can’t use exceptions, simulate their use as best you can.

 A lot of fear of exceptions is misguided.
 When used for exceptional circumstances in code that is not littered with pointers and complicated control structures,